vigenshshankar/Candy-store/README.md

 ﻿# Candy-store
-* A Group of four people Have worked in this project *
+* A Group of five people Have worked in this project *
+*